arfc/d3ploy/README.md

 the institution will schedule facilities for deployment only if there is a deficit in the current time step.

+This institution is used for facilities that exist in the front end of the fuel cycle.

+### supply_driven_deployment_inst
+`supply_driven_deployment_inst` is a  Cyclus `Institution` archetype that performs supply-driven deployment of Cyclus agents.

+The institution works by using the chosen method to predict supply and capacity for given commodities.
+Each timestep the institution calculates a prediction on the supply and capacity for the next time step.
+If the supply exceeds the capacity it deploys facilities to ensure capacity exceeds supply.
+Predictions are not performed if the method chosen by the institution is 'moving average'.
+In this instance the institution will schedule facilities for deployment only if there is a deficit in the current time step.

+This institution is used for facilities that exist in the back end of the fuel cycle.

 ### Required Inputs
-- **commodities**: This is a list of strings defining the commodity to track, the facility that supplies the commodity, the (initial) capacity of the facility, and the preference of the facility, given by format `commodity_facility_capacity_preference`.
-The preference can be given as an equation, using
+- **commodities**: This is a list of strings defining the commodity to track, facility (depending on the institution used), the (initial) capacity of the facility, and the preference of the facility, given by format `commodity_facility_capacity_preference`.
- `t` as the dependent variable (e.g. `(1.01)**t`).
+ The preference can be given as an equation, using `t` as the dependent variable (e.g. `(1.01)**t`).
+The only difference between `timeseries_inst` and `supply_driven_deployment_inst` is this input.
+For `timeseries_inst`, the facility included should be the facility that supplies the commodity.
+ For `supply_driven_deployment_inst`, the facility included should be the facility that supplies capacity for that commodity.
 - **driving_commod**: The driving commodity for the institution.
 - **demand_eq**:  The demand equation for the driving commodity, using `t` as the dependent variable.
 - **calc_method**: This is the method used to predict the supply and demand.